 I decided to check back today…and found that both Alaska and Delta are now offering Amex gift cards!
 Although not a huge earning potential it’s great to see them return as a way to earn extra miles.

 The caveat for now is that the airline portals are only offering a measly 1 mile per dollar.
 This can still work out better than cash back portals if you value airline miles at more than 1.5 cents each.
 Personally I would much rather earn 1 Alaska Airline mile over 1.5% cash back given that I can quite easily redeem the miles at a value of 2.0+ cents per mile.

 In the past some airline shopping portals have offered 3 miles per dollar on Amex gift card purchases.
-By leveraging the airline shopping portals to earn miles and a high earning rewards credit card like the 2X earning Barclaycard Arrival Plus™ World Elite MasterCard® it was a great way to earn free travel via manufacture spend.
+Leveraging the airline shopping portals to earn miles with a high earning rewards credit card like the 2X earning Barclaycard Arrival Plus™ World Elite MasterCard® was a great way rack up rewards.
 Combining the two meant earning 3x Alaska miles + 2X Arrival miles per dollar.

 It’s great new that airline shopping portals are again offering American Express Gift cards.
 However, time will tell if they will increase the mile/dollar earnings rate over time.
 Here’s to keeping your fingers crossed!